Mosfik-Salahin/Random-User-API-Performance-Test/README.md

 - Apache JMeter

 ## Scenerio
-Finding the actual TPS for if 120000 user can give load for 12 hour.
+Finding the actual TPS, if 120000 user give load for 12 hours.
-Perform load test on this URL: https://random-data-api.com/api/v2/users
+Performing load test on this URL: https://random-data-api.com/api/v2/users
 - Finding if the expected TPS (Transaction Per/Second) meet the above requirement.
 Breaking down the expected TPS in excel sheet and finding the actual TPS.
 - Creating another excel sheet where tring to find out the bottleneck/stress test point.
 (At which point the system starts to show 1% error)